meyskens/linux-itf/src/lemp/index.md

 ![nginx marketshare](./nginx-stats.png)[^stats].

 As a result, NGINX has had a larger market share than Apache for several years.
-Companies like Cloudflare that handle huge numbers of web traffic also use a modified version of the NGINX code !
+Companies like Cloudflare[^pingora] that handle huge numbers of web traffic also use a modified version of the NGINX code !

 Because of this we are going to use NGINX instead of Apache in this course.